 Reaching Millennials with CSR Communications

-Engaging Millennials in CSR efforts can trigger a positive advantage to company reputation and bottom-line.
+Engaging Millennials in CSR efforts can trigger a positive advantage to a company’s reputation and bottom line.
 Millennials want companies to tell them how they are striving to improve the world around them and more than nine-in-10 (93%) feel better about companies upon learning of those efforts.
 However, companies must reach Millennials with the right content via the preferred mix of communications channels.

 “The shift from traditional advertising to social media will be game-changing moving forward as companies try to break through to this always-on audience,” says Whitney Dailey, senior supervisor, CSR Planning and Insights, Cone Communications.
 “In a world where CSR content and messages must compete for attention against cat memes and trending hashtags, it’s more important than ever before to bring CSR information to life through compelling content, visual storytelling and interactive experiences.”

 Engaging Millennials, Not a “One-Size-Fits-All” Solution

 Marketers may be too quick to bucket all Millennials under the same communications and engagement strategies, but the research reveals marked nuances among age groups, gender, income, and life stage.
 It’s important to hyper-target specific Millennial segments with the preferred type of CSR content in the most effective communications channel with the desired call-to-action.

 Young Millennials (18-24): This enthusiastic group is unbridled in their support of CSR efforts from what they purchase to where they volunteer.
 This group is the most likely to factor in a company’s CSR commitments when deciding where to work and is even willing to take a pay cut to work for a responsible company: